Professor Chantelle Wood

 -

-I am a social psychologist, with a particular focus on behaviour change and intergroup relations.
-My key research interests centre around understanding and changing social, health and environmental behaviours, and evaluating and improving interventions to reduce prejudice.
-I also have expertise in meta-analysis.
+I am a social psychologist and behavioural scientist, with a particular focus on behaviour change and intergroup relations.
+My key research interests centre around understanding and changing health and environmental behaviours; and understanding and promoting equality, diversity and inclusion.
+My research involves both primary empirical quantitative and qualitative research and also meta-analytic techniques.

 - Qualifications